Unraveling the graph structure of tabular data through Bayesian and spectral analysis: Acknowledgments

 \section{Acknowledgments}

 The authors thank CNPq (grant 307085/2018-0), CAPES and FAPESP (grants 2019/01077-3 and 15/22308-2) for financial support.
-The authors thank Joao Ricardo Sato, Filipi N. Silva and Thomas Peron and for all suggestions and useful discussions.
+The authors thank Joao Ricardo Sato, Suzana de S. Santos, Filipi N. Silva and Thomas Peron and for all suggestions and useful discussions.

 \ifdefined\pdfforpub \else \fi